ElkanHub/ClaryVyb_ChromeExtension/claryvyb-backend/ClaryVyb_BACKEND_DOCS.md

 API Keys encrypted with AES-256-CBC before saving.

 JWT expires after 7 days.

+On logout, JWTs are invalidated using a server-side blocklist.

 No raw API key is ever logged or returned.